 11. Xero Shoes

-Xero Shoes makes some nice barefoot boots for fall and winter, but they cater to an average to narrow foot width.
-So unfortunately I don’t get much use out of the ones I have because of my wide toes.
+Xero Shoes makes some practical barefoot boots for fall and winter, but they cater to an average to narrow toe box width and a wide midfoot.
+This unfortunately is the opposite of what I need (my feet are fan shaped) I don’t get much use out of the ones I have because of my wide toes.
 Xero’s barefoot boots also tend to have a firmer heel, and this is an issue for me because I have a bone spur on my heel that gets aggravated easily.
 Hence, they are in the runner up category here!
 They are a favorite for people who are new to barefoot shoes because they tend to have a lower price point than other brands and a wide range of options.
+Don’t discount them just because their boots don’t work well for me!

 Freet Barefoot is my husband’s current favorite barefoot shoe brand – they work well for wide, thick feet.
 I like the Richmond boot, which looks like a simple desert boot.
 The only reason Freet is here in the runner up section is that the styles are very utilitarian and I don’t end up reaching for them very often because they don’t always match my wardrobe.
 But they have some very practical boots for wide feet, including some great vegan options!
 You can read my thoughts on the Mudee boot here.